CompassionAI/data-registry/training_results/olive-cormorant-bart-base-base.card.md

 The champion model is taken to be the final model after the first complete epoch. **NB**: the validation BLEU was ~62 at this point.

-## Additional comments (optional)
+## Additional comments

 This is basically a test run of this model.
-It doesn't currently seem worth to us to invest in translation models without registers, so we don't anticipate further investing in training this model better.
+It doesn't currently seem worth to us to invest in short encoders without registers for translation, so we don't anticipate further investing in training this model better.